noncombatant/abc/README.md

 a presumably earlier variant of B, which is slightly different from the one described above.
 ABC cannot understand it, but a compatibility mode is possible (the differences are minor).
+* Examples of B programs are in the `examples` directory.
+They are mostly from Brian Kernighan’s tutorial.

 ## Implementation